qemu/qemu/docs/devel/writing-monitor-commands.rst

      }
  }

- { "execute": "hello-world", "arguments": { "message": "We love qemu" } }
+ { "execute": "hello-world", "arguments": { "message": "We love QEMU" } }
  {
      "return": {
      }
  }

-You should see "Hello, world" and "We love qemu" in the terminal running qemu, if you don't see these strings, then something went wrong.
+You should see "Hello, world" and "We love QEMU" in the terminal running QEMU, if you don't see these strings, then something went wrong.